-Graham Dow (Bio-X Bowes Fellow 2009) is a NOAA Climate and Global Change Postdoctoral Fellow in Andrew Richardson's lab at Harvard University.
+Graham Dow (Bio-X Bowes Fellow 2009) will be a NOAA Climate and Global Change Postdoctoral Fellow in Andrew Richardson's lab at Harvard University starting in July 2014.

-Remy Durand (Bio-X SIGF 2010 - Bruce and Elizabeth Dunlevie Fellow) works for General Electric (GE) Ventures where he focuses on portfolio management, investment identification, and due diligence of healthcare start-up companies.
+Remy Durand (Bio-X SIGF Bruce and Elizabeth Dunlevie Fellow 2010) works for General Electric (GE) Ventures where he focuses on portfolio management, investment identification, and due diligence of healthcare start-up companies.

-Limor Freifeld (Bio-X SIGF 2010 - Bruce and Elizabeth Dunlevie Fellow) is a postdoctoral associate in Mehmet Fatih Yanik's High-Throughput Neurotechnology group, in the Research Laboratory of Electronics at MIT, and a Simons Fellow co-advised by Ed Boyden.
+Limor Freifeld (Bio-X SIGF Bruce and Elizabeth Dunlevie Fellow 2010) is a postdoctoral associate in Mehmet Fatih Yanik's High-Throughput Neurotechnology group, in the Research Laboratory of Electronics at MIT, and a Simons Fellow co-advised by Ed Boyden.

-Stephen Fried (Bio-X SIGF 2012 - Stanford Interdisciplinary Graduate Fellow (Anonymous)) is currently a junior research fellow at the University of Cambridge (King's College).
-Stephen focuses on chemical and synthetic biology in the research group of Jason Chin at the MRC laboratory of molecular biology.
+Stephen Fried (Bio-X SIGF Fellow 2012) is currently a junior research fellow at the University of Cambridge (King's College).
+Stephen focuses on chemical and synthetic biology in the research group of lason Chin at the MRC laboratory of molecular biology.